AnyChart/docs.anychart.com/Supported_Data_Formats.md

 <a href="./Working_with_Data/Using_Data_Sets">Using Data Sets</a>

 ###JSON
-JSON generally have same purpose as XML format.
-We recommend to use JavaScript API which give more flexibility at all.
+JSON basically has the same purpose and drawbacks as XML format.
+We recommend everyone to use JavaScript API, it just has a little bit less perfect performance and is less flexible in terms of customization.
 ```
-//create json data
+// create json data
 var json = {
     "chart": {
         "type": "pie",